ID Card Replacement:

 - Do not allow the magnetic stripe on your ID card to be scratched

-- Do not put your ID card on stereo equipment, computers, or near any magnetic fields
+- Do not put your ID card on speakers, computers, or near any magnetic fields

 - Keep your card on a lanyard, in a protective card sleeve or in your wallet

 - Keep your ID card out of direct sunlight and away from other heat sources such as a clothes dryer

 Can I ask someone else to pick up my Harvard ID card?

 No, your first ID card needs to be picked up in person so that we can validate your identity and your photo.
 You must bring a government-issued photo ID, in order to receive your Harvard ID card.
 Only Harvard faculty and staff may use a proxy form for for pick up of a replacement ID card.

 Can my ID card be mailed to me?

 No, the ID Card Office is not permitted to mail ID cards for security reasons.